Viteac/Vimart-Bulk-Files-Mover/README.md

 # Options
 - Move all files in directory
-- Move all files an directories
+- Move all files and directories
 - Choose extension of files to move

 # Tested